sachamasry/klepsidra/README.md

 ## To do

-- Decide on critical functionality needed for MVP, or first release; document requirements

 ### MVP: Make application self-hosting

-- Select a UI component framework, to aid in the building of a modern web app
 - Provide a 'today' view
   - Timers recorded today
   - Open timers needing closing
+- Select a UI component framework, to aid in the building of a modern web app
 - Notes must be enterable in a textarea, not merely a text box, to permit a comfortable size of text to be used
 - Provide reporting
   - Filter: by customer; tags; date range